 In yogic traditions, Guru Purnima (guru, spiritual teacher; purnima, full moon) is celebrated every year on the full moon day in either late June or July.
 This occasion gives the opportunity to pay our respects to the Guru Principle – the profound guidance and teachings which illuminate our path and understanding.
 This principle can be embodied in a personal teacher, whether alive or not, or the innate intuitive voice of wisdom within each of us.

-You are most welcome to join us for this 3-day celebration – a chance to let go, share on a deeper level, and renew our aspirations to give of ourselves in the quest for spiritual awakening and greater understanding.
+You are most welcome to join us for this celebration – a chance to let go, share on a deeper level, and renew our aspirations to give of ourselves in the quest for spiritual awakening and greater understanding.

 There is no charge for the day.
 You are welcome to give a donation of some kind if you wish.